-Types of Security
+Types of security

 A creditor can take security over all types of assets, including working capital.
 Security over property is broadly categorized as movable and immovable property.
-Security is most commonly effected:
+Security is most commonly effected over:

-- over land and buildings, by the registration of a mortgage bond; - over corporeal assets (also referred to as tangible assets) by the registration of a special or general notarial bond; and - over incorporeal assets (also referred to as intangible assets) such as claims to receivables, shares or financial instruments, but excluding trademarks, copyright and patents, by concluding a cession in securitatem debiti (a cession for security).
+- Land and buildings, by the registration of a mortgage bond. - Corporeal assets (also referred to as tangible assets) by the registration of a special or general notarial bond. - Incorporeal assets (also referred to as intangible assets) such as claims to receivables, shares or financial instruments, but excluding trade marks, copyright and patents, by concluding a cession in securitatem debiti (a cession for security).